roco44/nestedfunctions2/README.md

 "Add more exercises from tektutorialshub and find these more understandable" "Add more tektutorialshub and they work but not sure why, yet!"
 "Add Mmdn console log exercises"
+"golinuxcloud Quackers, It flys and quacks but I don't know why!
+I will work slowly through w3schools explanations"